mlde/mlde/DEVELOPMENT.md

 - So you can ie keep the general configuration and change just one option.

-### Format of configuration files

-xxx

 ## Theming

-- Use only human-readable plain-text theme files
+- use only human-readable plain-text theme files in qss format

 ### Get theme
 1. compilation default